readium/swift-toolkit/docs/Guides/Navigator/Preferences.md

 Preferences are low-level technical properties.
 While some of them can be exposed directly to the user, such as the font size, others should not be displayed as-is.

-For instance, in EPUB, we can simulate two pages side by side using the `columnCount` (`auto`, `1`, `2`) property for reflowable resources, and the `spread` (`auto`, `never`, `always`) property for fixed-layout publications.
+For instance, in EPUB, we can simulate two pages side by side using the `columnCount` property for reflowable resources, and the `spread` (`auto`, `never`, `always`) property for fixed-layout publications.
 Rather than displaying both of these settings with all of their possible values in the user interface, you might prefer to show a single switch button to enable a dual-page mode, which will set both settings appropriately.

 ### Inactive settings